Healthy Recipes Blog

 Jump to Recipe Review Recipe

-Soft scrambled eggs are different because they are exceptionally creamy.
+These soft scrambled eggs are exceptionally creamy.
 The difference is in how you cook them - low and slow.
-And while they admittedly require some patience, the wonderfully creamy and flavorful result is well worth it.
+And while they require some patience, the delicious result is well worth it.

-Once I tried these amazingly creamy eggs, I could not go back to quickly scrambled, dry, and overcooked eggs!
+Once I tried these amazingly creamy eggs, I could not go back to quickly scrambled, dry, and overcooked eggs.
 I was immediately hooked.
 And they're not difficult to make!
-While making them takes a little longer than making a regular egg scramble, they are so good, and their texture is so wonderful that I truly don't mind the extra time spent making them.
+While making them takes a little longer than making a regular egg scramble, they are so good, and their texture so wonderful, that I truly don't mind the extra time spent making them.

 The ingredients needed to make soft scrambled eggs.